andyavos/css-analyzer/README.md

 # CSS Analyzer
-Find unused classes in a react project
+Find unused classes and deprecations in a React project

 1. Create a new directory for the project and initialize it:
 ```